02 March 2022

 Having an abortion at the IFPA

 You do not need to be a previous client of the IFPA to book an appointment for abortion care specialist pregnancy counselling or post-abortion/post-decision counselling with us.
-Simply call your preferred clinic – Dublin City Centre or Tallaght – or the Lo-call appointment line 1850 49 50 51 and speak to one of our receptionists.
+Simply call your preferred clinic – Dublin City Centre or Tallaght – or the appointment line 0818 49 50 51 and speak to one of our receptionists.

 Abortion care is free if you live in the Republic of Ireland.
 We also provide specialist pregnancy counselling at no charge.
 This service is funded by the HSE.